joefazz/Fazz.Dev/posts/web-to-unity.md

 Times where you can really drag though do occur thick and fast especially when you're trying to plug in business logic via Scripts.
 To undersell Unity a bit, it's a glorified compiler, this means that when you're editing code in your editor of choice (VSCode works way better than it has any right to imo) it doesn't compile until Unity realises you have changed one of the files in the solution and sometimes it can be quite tedious waiting for it to compile and hearing your laptop fan kick up, especially when you're just changing a single value to see the effect it has on physics (there are ways to mitigate this).
 Resolving conflicts in prefabs is also basically a no go and you need to fix it by visually comparing the two which is not that straightforward.

 Another fact of the matter is that Unity is a Game Engine and the rule of thumb (that I was told) is that if you want to make a game your hardware should be twice as powerful as the lowest end device you want to target.
-The new M1 MacBook Air's might be the new web dev laptop of choice but unless you have a discrete GPU in your laptop you're going to struggle with shaders and real time lighting.
+The new M1 MacBook Air's might be the new web dev laptop of choice but unless you have a discrete GPU in your laptop you're going to struggle with complex shaders and real time lighting.

 ## The Future of Unity UI